Uganda’s Birding Spots

 Mabira forest on the other hand has some of the bird species which include the White-crested Turaco, Bronze-tailed, Lesser Blue-eared and Greater Blue-eared Starling White-headed Barbet, Cadinal, Grey and Nubian Woodpecker, Lesser and Greater Hourneyguide, Saddle-billed Stork in the swamps after Luwero, the Western-banded Snake-eagle, Rufous-bellied Heron, Eastern Chanting Goshawk and many more.

 The source of the Nile is also another birding spot in Uganda.
-Specialities here include; White-faced Whistling Duck, Egyptian Goose, Ruddy Shelduck, Common Pochard, Ferruginous Duck, yellow- billed duck, Red-billed duck, northern pintail, common teal, spur-winged goose, garganey, comb duck, African pygmy goose.
+Specialties here include; White-faced Whistling Duck, Egyptian Goose, Ruddy Shelduck, Common Pochard, Ferruginous Duck, yellow- billed duck, Red-billed duck, northern pintail, common teal, spur-winged goose, garganey, comb duck, African pygmy goose.

-Rwenzori Mountain is a birder’s spot with specialities like; Bee-eaters, Robins, Sunbirds and Barbets are some of the 217 species found there.
+Rwenzori Mountain is a birder’s spot with specialties like; Bee-eaters, Robins, Sunbirds and Barbets are some of the 217 species found there.
 Other species to watch out for include the Rwenzori Turaco and Long-eared Owl; while higher up on the slopes, Bearded Vultures, Swifts and Black Eagles may be seen circling for prey.

 Excellent birding opportunities exist in Mountain Elgon national park.
 It is a home to over 300 birds including restricted range species.
 Specialties here include; Jackson’s Francolin and Black-collared Apalis, Black-shouldered Kite and Tacazze Sunbird.
 It is this park where the endangered lammergeyer seen soaring above the caldera.